-In FY 2017, the Company did not conduct an internal audit review in view of the commercial context of the business activity.
-Having considered various factors, including the scale of the Group's operations, the Audit Committee is of the opinion that an internal audit function is considered not necessary in the present circumstances.
+In FY 2018, the Company did not conduct an internal audit review in view of the commercial context of the business activity.
+Having considered various factors, including the scale and risk factors pertaining to the Group's operations and following discussions with the Group's independent auditors, the Audit Committee is of the opinion that an internal audit function is not considered necessary in the present circumstances.
 The Audit Committee and the Board will continue to assess the need for a separate internal audit function.